-Boarding Houses - Senior Boarding Parents will be informed immediately.
+Senior Boarding Parents will be informed immediately.
 The Care Inspectorate will be informed.

-When controlled medication is administered in the Nursing Centre, two persons are required for medication administration.
+Controlled medication administered in the Nursing Centre, two persons are required for medication administration.
 This is usually the 2 nurses on duty, however in the event of only one School Nurse being available and if the pupil is over 12 years of age (and has capacity), they can legally act as the second signatory.